shroobear/phase-1-project-crumbl-cookie-tracker/README.md

 1. Clone the repository to your local environment.
 2. Open the project folder in your code editor.
-3. Open command terminal in the file's directory.
-4. Run 'npm start' in the console to launch the cookie database in a json-server.
+3. Right click on the `index.html` file in your directory and click "Reveal in Explorer"
-5. Open the `index.html` file in your web browser.
+4. Double click on the `index.html` file to open it in your web browser.

 ### Usage

 1. Type the name of the cookie you're looking for in the search bar.
     - The cookie cards will be filtered in real-time based on your input.
-2. Enter a name, description, rating, and photo link to add a new cookie to the list.
+2. Enter a name, description, and photo link to add a new cookie to the list.
+3. Select a rating for your cookies using the dropdown menus within the cards.

 ## Acknowledgements